-As well as teaching History and Politics at Repton, Anna also coaches the 4th XI hockey, U14B netball team and supports the running of the Politics Society.
+As well as teaching History and Politics at Repton, Anna also coaches the 4th XI hockey, U14B netball team and supports the running of the Marriot Society.
 Nick, also a qualified teacher, is a stay-at-home dad to Joshua and Luke, and plays a key pastoral role in helping Anna to run the Mitre.
-Joshua is now enjoying his time in Year 2 at Foremarke and Luke spends two days a week at nursery in Repton.
-The latest addition to the family is our black Labrador puppy – Beans – who has been a real hit in the House!
+Joshua is now enjoying his time in Year 3 at Foremarke and Luke has just joined the Foremarke nursery as a hedgehog.
+The latest addition to the family is our one year old black Labrador – Beans – who has been a real hit in the House!
 Nick also works as a Special Constable for Derbyshire Police, and is based at Swadlincote police station.

 The whole family can often be found supporting the girls from the touchlines with Joshua now brandishing a hockey stick and Luke enjoying practising his scooter runs on the side-lines.
 Nick is actively involved in the day to day running of the House and turns his hands to many aspects of school life.
 His annual “apple crumble bake-off” with the L6th as they prepare for the Sale of Work is a highlight of his year.